-Eligibility: Only Start network members can access the fund.
+Eligibility: Only Start Network members can access the fund.
+Projects are chosen by local communities, made up of staff from members of the Start Network and commence within 72 hours of an alert.
+Start Network is one of the fastest, collectively-owned, early response mechanisms globally.
 Applications for membership of the Start Network are currently closed.
 However, the Start Network is developing a new form of membership to enable a wider range of organizations to join.
 They are in the process of developing a decentralized network of regional and national hubs.
 The first national Start Fund was launched in Bangladesh in April 2017, to allow national and local NGOs to access funding collectively managed by members.
 Plans are underway to launch more national Start Funds in DRC, Pakistan, India, Afghanistan, Bangladesh, Nepal, Myanmar and the Philippines.

 Grant size: Up to £300,000 per member agency for any emergency.
 A total of £9 million is disbursed on an annual basis.